top of page

 Church Musician

-James is Assistant Organist at First United Methodist Church in Bloomington, Indiana.
-He holds a Bachelors of Music in Organ Performance (2025) with a Minor in Historical Performance in Voice from The Indiana University Jacobs School of Music.
-He graduated with High Distinction received the Performer's Certificate for his senior recital.
+James is the Organ Scholar at Trinity Episcopal Cathedral in Portland, Oregon.
+He holds a Bachelors of Music in Organ Performance (2025) with a Minor in Historical Performance in Voice from the Indiana University Jacobs School of Music.
+He graduated with High Distinction and received the Performer's Certificate for his senior recital.
 At IU, he was a student of Christopher Young, and studied additionally with Jeffrey Smith (improvisation), Judith Malafronte (voice), Johnathan Oddie (continuo playing) and Cléa Galhano (recorder).

-James has extensive experience as an early musician, improviser, accompanist, continuo player, and collaborative pianist.
+James has extensive experience as an early musician, improviser, accompanist, continuo player, and pianist, solo and collaborative.
 As a countertenor, James has been the alto soloist for thirteen cantatas by J.S.
 Bach, Bernstein's Chichester Psalms, and oratorio such as Telemann's Die Donner-Ode.
 James has significant choral singing experience, and has performed Bruckner's Te deum, Brahms' Ein deutsches Requiem, Frank Martin' Mass for double choir, and a wide array of Renaissance music and Anglican choral repertoire.

 Most recently, James has been establishing himself as a composer, writing organ music (to your right), choral anthems, and a competition-winning art song with original lyrics by Macey Rowland "Eä illúve estel."

-Previously, he has served as the organist at Camas United Methodist Church in Camas, WA and as a Choral Scholar at Trinity Episcopal Church in Bloomington.
+Previously, he has served as the organist at Camas United Methodist Church in Camas, Washington.
+In Bloomington, Indiana he was the Assistant Organist at First United Methodist Church for three years.

 James loves, and lives to make music as both a soloist and collaborator, and feels very much at home in a liturgical setting as well as concert performances.